tangentstorm/retro/doc/Implementations.rst

 implementations.
 It is feature complete, can track opcode and stack usage, and serves as the reference implementation.

-Thiis implementation can be built for 16-bit, 32-bit, or 64-bit cell sizes in little or big endian.
+This implementation can be built for 16-bit, 32-bit, or 64-bit cell sizes in little or big endian.
 The default settings are for a standard little endian, 32-bit image.